I’m a bit of a fan of Wikipedia. While it’s not gospel it often gives an easy and helpful initial pathway into a search.

-While Jean Vianney’s intellect was labelled “slow,” Wikipedia accurately comments that “Vianney’s piety was great enough to compensate for his ignorance…and he was ordained priest on 12 August 1815.”
+While Jean Vianney’s was labelled by his teachers as intellectually “slow,” Wikipedia accurately comments that “Vianney’s piety was great enough to compensate for his ignorance…and he was ordained priest on 12 August 1815.”

 A news comment at the time of the 2010 pilgrimage calls the saint “a humble parish priest” adding that “he is regarded by the church as one of its great figures simply because he was faithful.”

 In my reflection (which you can find in the resources) I begin by commenting:

 Today, as we begin Vocations Awareness Week, Let us renew our commitment to creating an environment of vocational discernment in our families, parishes, and schools, encouraging young men to seriously consider a call to serve God as diocesan priests.
 Thank you to all who are active in promoting diocesan priesthood as a fulfilling, God-centred life of adventure and service.